| |

 first in the former Church of the Blessed Sacrament,

-and from 1904 in the present Cathedral, (first
+and from 1904 in the Cathedral, (first

 in the northern gallery transept, next in a corner

-organ is in substantially original condition.
+organ has been kept in substantially original condition.
 During

 a sensitive restoration by the South Island Organ